bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 other end, if one of the dimensions in your loss has large curvature (and thus gradient), it could cause unnecessary oscillations in one dimension while the other one with low curvature crawls along.
-The solution to this problem is to use preconditioner.
+The solution to this problem is to use a preconditioner.

 .. figure:: /images/sgld-precondition.png
     :height: 250px